TITLE 13

 (f) When an arrearage has accrued for 90 days under a support order, and the existing support order does not include payment on arrears, the amount of the order shall, by operation of law, be increased by 10 percent of the current support order or $5.00, whichever is greater.
 The remedy specified for recovery of arrearages shall be in addition to and not in substitution for remedies available elsewhere for the enforcement of a support order.

-(g) Upon a finding by the Court that an obligor owes $1,000 or more in arrears or retroactive support and is 30 or more days delinquent in payment of the child support order, in addition to any other orders, the Court may order the suspension of the obligor’s license, as that term is defined in § 2216 of this title.
+(g) Upon a finding by the Court that an obligor owes $1,000 or more in arrears or retroactive support, is 30 or more days delinquent in payment of the child support order, and the failure to pay such arrears or retroactive support is wilful and not due to an inability to pay, in addition to any other orders, the Court may order the suspension of the obligor’s license, as that term is defined in § 2216 of this title.
 Such an order shall also render the obligor ineligible for the issuance or renewal of any such license.

 In all cases administered under Title IV-D of the Social Security Act (42 U.S.C. § 651 et seq.), the Court shall forward such order to the Director of the Division of Child Support Services to be carried out pursuant to § 2216(g) of this title.
 In all other instances, the Court shall notify the Director of the Division of Motor Vehicles, the Director of the Division of Revenue, the Director of the Division of Fish and Wildlife and/or the Director of the Division of Professional Regulation of the denial or suspension of a license pursuant to this subsection.
 Such notification may be made electronically, by computer or by such other means as the Court and the Director of the Division of Motor Vehicles, the Director of the Division of Revenue, the Director of the Division of Fish and Wildlife and the Director of the Division of Professional Regulation may agree, and such notification shall constitute sufficient authority for the denial or suspension of any license.